daubit/topshot-tradermode-extension/README.md

 # Tradermode

 ### Installment
-Current support only for FireFox.
+Current support only for FireFox.<br>
-Extension can be found in the build folder.
+Extension can be found in the build folder.<br>
 <br>

 ### Details